astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 ```

 STUDENT.
 Oh, the second rule is the important one -- it will only match when we encounter a unification
-variable of the same type as the one we require.
+variable of the same type as the one we require, thanks to type specialization.

 ADVISOR.
 Exactly.
 Now we add a predicate that, given a specific unification variable and a
 specific term, replaces its occurrences with the term.
 I'll show you later why this